mekomsolutions/openmrs-module-initializer/readme/liquibase.md

 	</changeSet>
 </databaseChangeLog>
 ```
 The above changelog illustrates a typical use-case, where Liquibase changesets could be defined in the main `liquibase.xml` file and other files changelog files referenced from this **main** file using the `<include file="[otherLiquibaseFileName].xml" relativeToChangelogFile="true"/>`.
 Notice that all referenced files in this way should have `relativeToChangelogFile` set to `true` otherwise the Liquibase changesets would fail to load.
 Changelog files can be further organized in sub-folders and referenced/included accordingly.
+Please refer to the [Liquibase documentation](https://docs.liquibase.com/concepts/changelogs/working-with-changelogs.html) for further configuration and usage.

 #### Further examples:
 Please look at the test configuration folder for sample import files for all domains, see [here](../api/src/test/resources/testAppDataDir/configuration).